claremacrae/reveal-active-file-button-plugin/README.md

-## Manually Reveal Active File Obsidian Plugin
+## Reveal Active File Button Obsidian Plugin

 Use a single click to make the [Obsidian.md](https://obsidian.md) File Explorer/Navigator show your active file, for example to find neighbouring files.